What is Entrepreneurship Development in India?

 • Simple registration through the Startup India portal.

-• 3 years of tax benefits.
+• Eligible for 3 years of exemptions on Income Tax.

 • Fast-tracked patent registrations.